Free VoIP services

 Are there free VoIP services & are they good enough for your business?

-Get to know more about free VoIP service features, and what else you can get with paid, business-focused alternatives like RingCentral RingEX.
+Get to know about free VoIP services, and how much more you can get with paid, business-focused alternatives like RingCentral RingEX.

-Get to know more about free VoIP service features, and what else you can get with paid, business-focused alternatives like RingCentral RingEX.
+Get to know about free VoIP services, and how much more you can get with paid, business-focused alternatives like RingCentral RingEX.

-The short answer: yes.
-There are free VoIP apps available which you can use to make and receive calls—even video calls!— over the internet.
+There are free VoIP apps available which you can use to make and receive calls—even video calls— over the internet.

-Some of the best VoIP apps on the market for free include WhatsApp, Facebook Messenger, Google Duo and Hangouts, Skype, and Viber.
+Some of the best VoIP apps on the market for free include WhatsApp, Facebook Messenger, and Google Voice.

-Of course, if you’re running a business, then the bigger question is whether a free Voice over IP app is enough to meet your communication needs.
-Would you be better off with a VoIP service that brings more to the table, even if it requires a little investment?
+You probably use one or more of those to check in with your friends and family.
+If you’re running a business, however, it’s unlikely that a free Voice over IP app is enough to meet your communication needs.
+You may well be better off with a VoIP service that brings more to the table, even if it requires a little investment.

-Even though they’re offered for no upfront charge, a free VoIP service does have some benefits—particularly over regular landlines.
+Even though they’re not designed for business use, a free VoIP service can offer some benefits—particularly over regular landlines:

 Getting a free VoIP phone service is so easy, anyone can do it.